ericdfournier/corridor/README.md

 ###Comments###

 The Monte Carlo simulations benchmark suite is useful in helping to determine the distribution of the quality of output solutions that can be expected from certain combinations of problem specifications and evolutionary parameter settings.
-Due to its long runtime however, it is not advocated for use in most basic package testing scenarios.
+Due the long runtimes however, it is not advocated for use in most basic package testing scenarios.

 #Author#